-- 70 metres from the site-boundary to site-boundary for Cannabis Production and Processing containing Air Filtration Control systems. - 300 metres from the site-boundary to site-boundary, for Cannabis Production and Processing without Air Filtration Control systems.
+- 70 metres from the building line of the sensitive land use-to-the building line or crop line of the Cannabis Production and Processing Facility containing Air Filtration Control systems. - 300 metres from the building line of the sensitive land use-to-the building line or crop line of the Cannabis Production and Processing Facility without Air Filtration Control systems.